rocky-linux/documentation/docs/books/web_services/053-load-balancer-proxies-squid.md

 The Internet Cache Protocol (ICP) enables neighboring Squid servers to exchange requests.
 It is common practice to propose a hierarchy of proxies that share their information bases.

-The `icp_port` directive defines the port number on which Squid sends and receives ICP requests from neighboring Squid servers.
+The `icp_port` directive defines the port number Squid uses to send and receives ICP requests from neighboring Squid servers.

 !!!
-TIP
+Tip

     Set to 0 to deactivate.

 * Anonymous FTP user `ftp_user`

-The `ftp_user` directive is used to associate an FTP user with anonymous FTP connections.
+The `ftp_user` directive associates an FTP user with anonymous FTP connections.
 The user must be a valid e-mail address.

 ```bash
 ftp_user bob@rockylinux.lan